MondayMorningHaskell/haskellings/CONTRIBUTING.md

 ## Opening a Pull Request

 To open a pull request, you should fork the repository and make your commits.
-There are a few things to check for
+There are a few things to check for before you open the PR against the main repository.

 ### Run Tests

-There are currently test suites.
-The `unit-tests` are simple tests mostly related to directory and file path utilities.
-Then `haskellings-tests` focus on compiling and running code.
+There are currently two test suites.
+The [`unit-tests`](https://github.com/MondayMorningHaskell/haskellings/tests/UnitTests.hs) are simple tests mostly related to directory and file path utilities.
+Then [`haskellings-tests`](https://github.com/MondayMorningHaskell/haskellings/tests/UnitTests.hs) focus on compiling and running code.
 You can run both suites with `stack test`.
 When you open a pull request, they tests will also be run on Circle CI.

 ### Linting and Formatting